2000–2001 California electricity crisis

-The 2000–2001 California electricity crisis, also known as the Western U.S. energy crisis of 2000 and 2001, was a period during which the state of California had a shortage of electricity supply, caused by market manipulations and capped retail electricity prices.
-The state suffered from multiple large-scale blackouts, one of the state's largest energy companies collapsed, and the economic fall-out greatly harmed the standing of Governor Gray Davis.
+The 2000–2001 California electricity crisis, also known as the Western U.S. energy crisis of 2000 and 2001, was a period during which the state of California experienced an electricity shortage caused by market manipulation and capped retail electricity prices.
+The state suffered multiple large-scale blackouts, one of its largest energy companies collapsed, and the economic fall-out greatly harmed the standing of Governor Gray Davis.

-Drought and delays in approval of new power plants also decreased supply.
-This caused an 800% increase in wholesale prices from April 2000 to December 2000.
-In addition, rolling blackouts adversely affected many businesses dependent upon a reliable supply of electricity, and inconvenienced many retail consumers.
+Drought and delays in the approval of new power plants also decreased supply.
+This caused an 800% increase in wholesale electricity prices from April 2000 to December 2000.
+In addition, rolling blackouts adversely affected many businesses dependent on a reliable supply of electricity and inconvenienced many retail consumers.

-California had an installed generating capacity of 45 GW (gigawatts, or billions-of-watts).
+California had an installed generating capacity of 45 GW (gigawatts, or billions of watts).
 At the time of the blackouts, demand was 28 GW.
-A demand-supply gap was created by energy companies, mainly Enron, to create artificial shortages.
-Energy traders took power plants offline for maintenance during days of peak demand to increase the price.
-Traders were thus able to sell power at premium prices, sometimes up to a factor of twenty times its normal value.
-Because the state government had a cap on retail electricity charges, this market manipulation squeezed the industry's revenue margins, causing the bankruptcy of Pacific Gas and Electric Company (PG&E) and near bankruptcy of Southern California Edison in early 2001.
+A supply-demand gap was created by energy companies, mainly Enron, to create artificial shortages.
+Energy traders took power plants offline for maintenance during days of peak demand to increase prices.
+Traders were thus able to sell power at premium prices, sometimes at up to twenty times its normal value.
+Because the state government capped retail electricity charges, this market manipulation squeezed the industry's revenue margins, causing the bankruptcy of Pacific Gas and Electric Company (PG&E) and the near bankruptcy of Southern California Edison in early 2001.

-According to the Federal Energy Regulatory Commission (FERC), such a situation became possible because of legislation instituted in 1996 by the California Legislature (AB 1890) and Governor Pete Wilson that deregulated some aspects of the energy industry.
-Enron took advantage of this partial deregulation and was involved in economic withholding and inflated price bidding in California's spot markets.
+According to the Federal Energy Regulatory Commission (FERC), the situation became possible because of legislation enacted in 1996 by the California Legislature (AB 1890) and Governor Pete Wilson that deregulated some aspects of the energy industry.
+Enron took advantage of this partial deregulation and engaged in economic withholding and inflated price bidding in California's spot markets.

 The damage caused by the crisis was estimated to be between $40 and $45 billion.

 Causes

 Market manipulation

-As the FERC report concluded, market manipulation was only possible as a result of the complex market design produced by the process of partial deregulation.
-Manipulation strategies were known to energy traders under names such as "Fat Boy", "Death Star", "Forney Perpetual Loop", "Wheel Out", "Ricochet", "Ping Pong", "Black Widow", "Big Foot", "Red Congo", "Cong Catcher" and "Get Shorty".
+As the FERC report concluded, market manipulation was only possible because of the complex market design produced by partial deregulation.
+Manipulation strategies were known to energy traders by names such as "Fat Boy", "Death Star", "Forney Perpetual Loop", "Wheel Out", "Ricochet", "Ping Pong", "Black Widow", "Big Foot", "Red Congo", "Cong Catcher", and "Get Shorty".

-In a letter sent from David Fabian to Senator Boxer in 2002, it was alleged that:
+In a letter sent by David Fabian to Senator Boxer in 2002, it was alleged that:

 "There is a single connection between northern and southern California's power grids.
 I heard that Enron traders purposely overbooked that line, then caused others to need it.
 Next, by California's free-market rules, Enron was allowed to price-gouge at will."